ar-sinha/pdfMerger/README.md

 1. End-user version - contains a single 6MB .exe file, needs to be executed according to Instructions.txt file.
 2. Developer version - contains a single 3KB .py file, python developers can make changes to the code directly to add any customizations according to their specific requirements, needs to be executed according to the Instructions.txt file.

+NOTE: MacOS and Linux can only use the developer version.